tatiendat21/SFPDcrimeincidents/README.md

 ## 4) Results
 As this is a mini-project, I download the two queries as CSV and manipulate the file with Excel.

-*Note: this dataset from Sanfrancisco Police Department has not been updated from 2018 onwards; hence, the number in here is not correctly reflecting for 2018.
+*Note: this dataset from San Francisco Police Department has not been updated from 2018 onwards; hence, the number in here is not correctly reflecting for 2018.

 a) Overall total number of crime incidents from 2011 to 2017: